-When we look at the components of property management operations, they ultimately fall into four categories: Technology Architecture, Process, People, and Controls and Metrics.
-(Yes, it sounds like CNBC’s The Profit).
+When we look at the components of property management operations, they ultimately fall into four categories: property management software (the technology element), processes, people, and controls and metrics.
 Let’s take a closer look at how these areas can impact fund performance.

 PROCESS (DEPARTMENT WORKFLOWS)